zeper-eng/mdsa-tools/README.md

 source ~/.bashrc   # or ~/.zshrc depending on shell

 ```
-As with most python packages the expectation is that you have some level of familiarity in a computing environment but some quick notes on installation are:
+As with most python packages the expectation is that you have some level of familiarity in a computing environment but some quick notes on installation are

 - The password prompts do not show your password on screen so make sure to type them in carefully
 - Restarting your terminal is equivalent to running the miniconda installer